Mckennastan/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This a nested loop Readme
+This readme file for the nested loop for the project folder